bialak/Weather/README.md

 3. Get a first free API Key at https://api-ninjas.com/register.
 You need to sing up and you will have your key in Api Statistics tab.

-4.Get a second free API Key at  https://www.weatherapi.com/signup.aspx.
+4. Get a second free API Key at  https://www.weatherapi.com/signup.aspx.
 You need to sing up and you will have your key in  DASHBOAR > Api.

 5. Add keys to file .env.example.